 International Acceptance and Fees

 Most travel credit card companies ensure international acceptance with zero transaction fees so you won’t run into any problems when trying to use your card in another country.
 Still, this is something you’ll want to confirm before opening your account.
 Also be sure to let your credit card company know ahead of time when you plan on traveling outside the country, as this will prevent you from ending up with a fraud alert and hold potentially placed on your account.
+Make sure you get an international size carry-on if you are going abroad as the cabin space is smaller and standard size carry-on from most luggage brands will not fit.

 Specific Rewards Rate